- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 Camera systems we operate

-Our CCTV is used to capture, record and monitor sound and images of what takes place at our bus depots and on the inside and outside of most of our buses that we run.
+Our CCTV is used to capture, record and monitor sound and images of what takes place at our bus depots and on the inside and outside of our buses in real time.

-Images are recorded as digital information.
-Cameras are fixed.
+Depending on the type of camera, images are recorded on video tape (analogue) or as digital information.
+Cameras can be fixed or set to scan an area.
 In some circumstances, they can be operated remotely by controllers.

 Why we operate CCTV cameras